-Introduction of solid food items to the baby’s diet should be a slow graduation, as the their internal organs are still developing and body is adjusting to the new changes.
+Introduction of solid food items to the baby’s diet should be slow graduation, as their internal organs are still developing and the body is adjusting to the new changes.
 A step by step process will help her transition from milk/formula to the daily foods we adults eat.
 However, take proper care and ensure that the change isn’t overwhelming for the baby.

-Lets start with understanding what exactly is Solid Food?
+Let’s start with understanding what exactly is Solid Food?

 We refer Solid food for foods that help transition the baby from milk to adult food.
 After a period of about 4- 6 months, the nutrition from milk (either formula or breast milk), is not sufficient for the growing nutritional needs of the baby and solid foods need to be added to the baby’s diet.

 When is the right time to Introduce Solids?

 Usually, anytime post 6 months is considered safe as the digestive systems of babies will become ready for solid food by 6 months or so.
 It is highly recommended by doctors to let the baby be exclusively fed milk for the first 6 months as the growth rate of each baby may vary.
 You may decide basis the readiness of the baby, pick hues like the baby needs frequent feedings or feels hungry even after being fed and or she is ready for solids if

 - She can keep his head in an upright position and be able to sit upright in an infant feeding seat or highchair to swallow properly.